What is the process of compulsory liquidation?

 4. Appointment of Insolvency Practitioner

-In some cases, the Official Receiver will continue to work on your compulsory liquidation from start to finish.
-In other cases, an Insolvency Practitioner will be appointed at this stage to take over the liquidation process.
+Sometimes, the Official Receiver will continue overseeing the liquidation.
+In other cases, an Insolvency Practitioner will take over and manage the liquidation process from here.

 5. Liquidation